hardin47/sicegar/paper/paper.md

 ### Novel Contributions

-Each function in **sicegar** was rewritten to include the parameter $h_0$ in addition to a some small technical changes to the functions.
+Each function in **sicegar** was rewritten to include the parameter $h_0$ in addition to some small technical changes to the functions.
 Our new version is outlined in the right-hand branch of **Figure 1**.

 **Figure 2** Structure of the `fitAndCategorize` function.